moves-rwth/kipro2/README.md

 ### More Examples

-You can find two more examples (also for verifying refuting bounds on expected runtimes) in [EXAMPLES.md](EXAMPLES.md).
+You can find two more examples (also for verifying or refuting bounds on expected runtimes) in [EXAMPLES.md](EXAMPLES.md).

 ## 2. CAV Artifact Docker Image